-Purcell has been working continuously at the National Gallery, London, for over 30 years.
-During this time, we have undertaken a wide range of projects including the creation and refurbishment of galleries, the fit-out of commercial facilities including hospitality and retail spaces, and the redesign of support spaces and staff workplaces.
+Purcell have been working at The National Gallery for over 30 years.
+We have undertaken a Conservation Management Plan of the historic building's estate, and led a wide range of conservation and design projects including the creation and refurbishment of galleries, fit-out of visitor and commercial facilities — including hospitality and retail spaces — and the redesign of support spaces and staff workplaces.

-The first part of the study explores the existing buildings that make up the National Gallery Estate.
-It considers the heritage significance of the Grade I-Listed buildings and their capacity for change, and highlights the current spatial and visitor experience issues, using a combination of first-hand research and precedents, both national and international, of similar organisations and buildings.
+Our study to inform the masterplan initially examined the existing buildings that make up The National Gallery's estate.
+Our team considered the heritage significance of the Grade I-Listed buildings and their capacity for change, while highlighting the gallery's current spatial and visitor experience issues.

-Based on this, the masterplan then assembles a range of ‘Development Models’ with varying degrees of commercial and gallery use, and refurbishment versus new-build elements.
-This informs the National Gallery of the various approaches available and the extent to which each realises some or all of the vision and objectives – the ‘Top 10 Needs’.
+Based on our research, our masterplan assembled a range of ‘Development Models’ with varying degrees of commercial and gallery use, and refurbishment versus new-build designs.
+This currently informs The National Gallery of the various approaches available to them, as each 'model' realises the gallery's objectives identified in their ‘Top 10 Needs’.